 Although PRAB’s horizontal axis crushers have been successful at reducing the unique turnings to shovel-grade chips, it hasn’t come without a few lessons learned.

 “We have learned a great deal from dealing with this ultra-hard boron steel alloy,” said Mike Dayton, PRAB Product Engineer.
-“We’ve cut our teeth on a new metal composite and have had to make some modifications to the horizontal axis crusher to withstand the enormous fight the metal puts forth.
-In the end, the knowledge we’ve gained results in a better product.”
+“We’ve cut our teeth on a new metal composite and have had to modify the horizontal axis crusher to withstand the enormous fight the metal puts forth.
+Ultimately, the knowledge we’ve gained results in a better product.”
 Dyment agrees.

 “We knew the boron steel alloy was going to be particularly abusive to any reducing equipment.
 PRAB has really worked hard to understand the issues and collaborate on modifications that would reinforce the efficiency and reliability of the process.”